ThemeFuse/Unyson/readme.txt

 = Where can I report bugs or contribute to the project? =

-You can report the issue via Unyson Github Repository [Issues page](https://github.com/ThemeFuse/Unyson/issues).
+You can open issues via Unyson Github Repository [Issues page](https://github.com/ThemeFuse/Unyson/issues).

-= Where can I request new features? =

-The Unyson development team actively participates on [Trello Unyson Development Board](https://trello.com/b/Xm9TxasH/unyson-development), and uses it to communicate with the outside world about its development priorities and tendencies.

 = Will Unyson work with my theme? =